Behaviour & Emotions

 Kristin Ward

-Kristin Ward manages the Family Coaching team and enjoys working with tricky dynamics in families.
+Kristin Ward manages the Parent Coaching team and enjoys working with tricky dynamics in families.
 She loves supporting parents to see how they can be on the same team as their kids, no matter what challenging behaviour they are facing.
 A mum-of-three, Kristin is passionate about seeing whānau thrive and strongly believes there is lots parents can do to build close and warm relationships with their children.

 Recommended Content